emca-it/Energy-Log-Server-6.x/07-00-00-Setting/07-00-00-Setting.md

 - Validity field - validity, in this case for 360000 months
 ## Special accounts ##

-At the first installation of the Energy Log Server application, apart from the administrative account (logserver), special applications are created in the application: alert, intelligence and scheduler.
+At the first installation of the Energy Logserver application, apart from the administrative account (logserver), special applications are created in the application: alert, intelligence and scheduler.